Darpan2311/Anuvad-Custom_Language_Translator/README.md

 ## 📚 **Anuvad – Translator for Layman-Friendly Language**

-**Anuvad** is a custom language translator designed to simplify complex programming concepts for layman users by translating high-level instructions into executable code.
+**Anuvad** is a custom language translator designed to simplify programming concepts for  users by translating instructions into executable code.
 The project covers:

 - Custom language syntax with defined grammar rules.
 - Lexical and syntax analysis using YACC and Lex.